europa-ee/europa-ee.github.io/content/home_school_resources.md

 ## [General resources shared by the Office of the Secretary General of European Schools](/home_school_european/)

-This [page](/home_school_european/) contains the list of resources included in the "recommendations to parents"" document provided by the Office of the Secretary General of European Schools.
+This [page](/home_school_european/) contains the list of resources included in the "recommendations to parents" document provided by the Office of the Secretary General of European Schools.

 <hr>